 Origin and History

-Blue-crowned conures are native to South America, with a range that extends from eastern Colombia to northern Argentina.
-The preferred habitat includes savannah-like grasslands, woodlands, and forest margins.
-It is not found in dense humid forests.
+Blue-crowned conures are native to South America with a range that extends from eastern Colombia to northern Argentina.
+Their preferred habitat includes savannah-like grasslands, woodlands, and forest margins.
+You will not find it in dense, humid forests.

 Blue-crowned conures are known for being intelligent birds full of playful energy.
-Like all members of the parrot group—and the conures in particular—blue-crowned conures need a lot of mental stimulation and exercise to prevent them from becoming bored and restless.
+Like all parrots and conures, in particular, the blue-crowned conure needs a lot of mental stimulation and exercise to prevent it from becoming bored and restless.

-These birds are very affectionate and social creatures, and they bond strongly to the owner who treats them well and gives them the attention they crave.
-Blue-crowned conures rarely bite, making them a good pet for families with children.
+These birds are very affectionate, social creatures.
+They bond strongly with the owner who treats them well and gives them the attention they crave.
+Blue-crowned conures rarely bite, which makes them a suitable pet for families with children.

-Although a bit quieter than other conure species, it should be acknowledged that no conure is a quiet bird, and this species will be quite noisy in the morning and evening, which can create problems with close neighbors.
-With a known capacity for screaming and shrieking, this isn't the best bird for apartment life.
+Blue-crowned conures are a bit quieter than other conure species, but no conure is a quiet bird.
+This species will be quite noisy in the morning and evening, which can create problems with close neighbors.

-Although conures, in general, do not talk as much as other types of parrots, the blue-crowned conure ranks as one of the better conure talkers.
+In general, conures do not talk as much as other types of parrots.
+However, the blue-crowned conure ranks as one of the better conure talkers.
 They are capable of learning several words and short phrases.

 Caring for the Blue-Crowned Conure

-This is not a bird you should plan to leave confined in a cage most of the time.
-The blue-crowned conure is a highly social bird that spends its time in a flock when living in the wild—in captivity, you will need to serve the function of its flock-mates.
-Your conure will want to be out of the cage and interacting with you for as much of the time as it can talk you into.
+This is not a bird you should plan to leave confined to a cage all of the time.
+The blue-crowned conure is a highly social bird that spends its time in a flock when in the wild.
+In captivity, you will need to serve the function of its flock mate.

-Many owners report that a blue-crowned conure is much happier when it has another bird as a companion.
-It may also be happier if you leave a television or radio playing when you need to leave the bird alone in the house.
+If you are not around much during the day, a blue-crowned conure may be happier when it has another bird as a companion.
+It may also be happier if you leave a television or radio playing when the bird alone in the house.

-In the wild, conures are known to bathe daily, and in captivity, they need a bath at least weekly, and more often if possible.
-Frequent bathing will keep the feathers and skin healthy, and the act of bathing your bird under a spray mist of lukewarm water also offers valuable interaction time with your pet.
+In the wild, conures bathe daily.
+In captivity, they need a bath at least weekly, and more often if possible.
+Frequent bathing will keep the feathers and skin healthy.
+Wet your bird under a spray mist of lukewarm water; it counts as interaction time with your pet.